František Čáp

-František Čáp (7 December 1913 – 12 January 1972), also known as Franz Cap in Germany, was a Czech and later a Yugoslav film director and screenwriter.
+František Čáp (7 December 1913 – 12 January 1972), also known as Franz Cap in Germany, was a Czech film director and screenwriter, who was also active in Germany and Yugoslavia.
 He directed 32 films between 1939 and 1970.
-Having created Slovene film classics such as Vesna, Ne čakaj na maj and Our Car, he is also one of the most popular directors of early Slovene cinema in 1950s and the 1960s.
+Having created Slovene film classics such as Vesna, Ne čakaj na maj, and Naš avto, he was also one of the most popular directors of early Slovene cinema in the 1950s and 1960s.

 Life

-Čáp was born in Čachovice (now in central Czech Republic).
-As an already established professional, he moved to Ljubljana in 1952, following an invitation by Branimir Tuma, director of Triglav Film.
+Čáp was born in Čachovice (now in the central Czech Republic).
+As an already established professional, he moved to Ljubljana in 1952, following an invitation by Branimir Tuma, the director of Triglav Film.
 In 1957, he moved to Portorož, a coastal town in southwestern Slovenia, where he lived until his death.

 Work

 Prior to his arrival in Yugoslavia, Čáp was praised as the young star of Czech cinema.
-During World War II he directed a dozen light romantic dramas and melodramas, among them the internationally acclaimed Nocturnal Butterfly which won a prize at the Venice film festival, and Men Without Wings which won a prize for Best Director in Cannes.
-His last Czechoslovak film The White Darkness, his personal favorite, put him in conflict with the communist authorities.
-After the criticism his film received by workers jury at Zlín film festival, Čáp called the jury "morons who don't understand [his] films".
-This didn't go well in communist Czechoslovakia and he was banned from directing movies.
-He fled to West Germany, where he directed three films, including All Clues Lead to Berlin which was distributed to many countries.
-He arrived in Yugoslavia by invitation of the director of a Slovene film production company Branimir Tuma, to help in the development of the Slovene film industry in the 1950s.
+During World War II he directed a dozen light romantic dramas and melodramas, among them the internationally acclaimed Nocturnal Butterfly, which won a prize at the Venice film festival, and Men Without Wings, which won a prize for best director in Cannes.
+His last Czechoslovak film, The White Darkness, his personal favorite, put him in conflict with the communist authorities.
+After the criticism his film received by a workers' jury at the Zlín film festival, Čáp called the jury "morons who don't understand [his] films".
+This did not go well in communist Czechoslovakia, and he was banned from directing movies.
+He fled to West Germany, where he directed three films, including All Clues Lead to Berlin, which was distributed in many countries.
+He arrived in Yugoslavia by invitation of Branimir Tuma, the director of a Slovene film production company, to help develop the Slovene film industry in the 1950s.

-In the 1950s and 1960s, Čap directed five films for Triglav film and another six co-productions and non-Slovene productions. Čáp's first Yugoslav film, romantic comedy Vesna (1953), had elements of Heimatfilm and pre-World War II Czech and Austrian melodrama, and proved highly successful both artistically and commercially, as did its sequel Ne čakaj na maj (1957).
+In the 1950s and 1960s, Čap directed five films for Triglav film and another six coproductions and non-Slovene productions. Čáp's first Yugoslav film, the romantic comedy Vesna (1953), had elements of Heimatfilm and pre–World War II Czech and Austrian melodrama, and it proved highly successful both artistically and commercially, as did its sequel Ne čakaj na maj (1957).
 Vesna remains one of the most popular Slovene classics.
-It took the place of the first commercial film—and the first comedy—in Slovene cinema, and was precisely the urban, modern and technically exquisite film that Triglav film had hoped for when it employed Čap.
+It took the place of the first commercial film—and the first comedy—in Slovene cinema, and was precisely the urban, modern, and technically exquisite film that Triglav film had hoped for when it employed Čap.